imaginesus/vision-transformer-10605-miniproject/_posts/2022-12-01-vision-transformer.md

 To understand how the Vision Transformer model compares with ResNet when controlled for pre-training compute time, we assess the performance vs. computation cost of several variations of each model.
 The Authors also throw the "Hybrid ViT" model into the mix to analyze its performance compared to ViT and ResNet.

 The figure below shows the transfer performance time vs. total pre-training compute time of the models under study.
-As observed from table<>, The ViT models outperform the ResNet models, with the Hybrid ViT models showing a slight outperformance compared to the traditional ViT models.
+As observed from Table 2, The ViT models outperform the ResNet models, with the Hybrid ViT models showing a slight outperformance compared to the traditional ViT models.
 This is a surprising find as we expect that inductive bias from CNN feature maps would assist the ViT model in better training and classification by our Hybrid ViT variant.

 <p align="center">
   <img src="https://raw.githubusercontent.com/imaginesus/10605_mini_project_images/main/scaling_study.png" alt="scaling study"/>